Get in Touch

-Women’s safety in India and especially New Delhi have received a lot of attention in the group of young ladiesmedia in recent years since the Delhi Bus Gang Rape in 2012.
+Women’s safety in India and especially New Delhi have received a lot of attention in the media in recent years since the Delhi Bus Gang Rape in 2012.
 One can easily find uncountable newspaper articles, blogs and other online forums reporting on incidents of sexual molestation all over India.

 A widespread phenomenon is sexual harassment of women.
 It seems to be so common that it got its own euphemism in India: Eve-teasing.
 Indeed, when my working colleagues and I visited a slum in Noida and asked the children what the main problems they face are (keeping the question open and not limited to security issues), their answer was the frequent harassment by boys and men.